munificent/craftinginterpreters/book/the-lox-language.md

 Classes that only have behavior aren't super useful.
 The idea behind object-oriented programming is encapsulating behavior *and state* together.
 To do that, you need fields.
-Lox, like other dynamically-typed languages, lets you freely add properties onto objects:
+Lox, like other dynamically typed languages, lets you freely add properties onto objects.

 ```lox
 breakfast.meat = "sausage";